Back to Blog

 Relevance Work similar to your project Nothing like your needs

-Quality Consistent across projects Only 1-2 standout pieces
+Consistency Quality holds across projects Only one or two standout pieces

-Recency Projects from past 2 years Portfolio hasn't been updated
+Recency Work from the past two years Portfolio has not been updated

-Look For: Projects of similar scope to yours.
-A studio that only does hero assets may struggle with volume production.
+Look for projects at a similar scope to yours.
+A studio that only does hero assets may struggle with volume production, and vice versa.

 - Different file formats requiring conversion